 Presbyopia is an age-related condition that typically develops when patients are in their 40s.
 This condition will eventually affect all patients, including those who have undergone laser eye surgery.
 Presbyopia occurs when the interior lens thickens and loses flexibility, making it difficult for patients to focus on near objects.
 Because this condition is unrelated to the shape of the cornea, traditional laser eye surgery has no effect on it.
 To treat presbyopia, patients must wear reading glasses when viewing close objects or undergo a surgical procedure such as Refractive Lens Exchange, intraocular lens implantor Monovision LASIK.

-To find out if you will likely need glasses after LASIK eye surgery, contact Rosenbaum Eye and Laser Center to schedule a consultation with Dr. Rosenbaum.
+To find out if you will likely need glasses after LASIK eye surgery, contact Rosenbaum Eye and Laser Center to schedule a consultation with Our Doctors.
 Call 517-393-2020 or visit website today.